jlleongarcia/jlleongarcia/content/blog/biz-link-in-bio.md

 Make sure you set the **proper settings**.

-This will grant that whenever you push, the workers are doing the right steps to generate the static files
+This will grant that whenever you push, the workers are doing the **right steps to generate the static files**:

 ![CF WnP Settings with Astro ](/blog_img/web/Cloudflare/CF-Settings-Astro.png)